apache/iotdb/docs/Documentation/UserGuide/5-IoTDB SQL Documentation/1-IoTDB Query Statement.md

 ```
 UNSET TTL TO StorageGroupName
 Eg. UNSET TTL TO root.group1
-This example means that data of all time will be stored in this group.
+This example means that data of all time will be accepted in this group.
 ```

 * Show TTL